farhadkhodaei/msd-sd-fatfs-logger/README.md

 # msd-sd-fatfs-logger

-This code is a base program for a data logger with USB Mass Storage connection to transfer the logged file on SD Card.
+This code is a base program for a data logger with USB Mass Storage connection to transfer the logged file from SD Card to PC.